NEW YORK (AP) — Investors are gobbling up shares of pasta maker Annie's Inc., the latest sign of the pull of natural and organic foods for consumers.

 Annie's has benefited from shoppers' interest in organic and natural foods in the U.S. Revenue rose 22.5 percent to $117.6 million in the year ended March 2011.
 For the nine months through Dec.
 31, revenue rose 21 percent to $98.3 million.

 The initial public offering raised $95 million, with 5 million shares pricing at $19 late Tuesday.
 That's above the range of $16 to $18 that the company expected on Monday.
 It originally planned to offer its share at $14 to $16.
-The higher price was a sign of strong demand for its shares.
+The higher price is a sign of strong demand for its shares.

 Since about 80 percent of the shares were sold by company stockholders rather than Annie's, the company expects net proceeds from the IPO of just $11.6 million, after expenses.
 Proceeds from shareholder sales don't go to the company.
 Annie's plans to use some of the money to pay down debt.